 We’ve been seeing claims that politics in Puerto Rico has changed entirely.
-The traditional parties have had the majority of votes — and they did this year, too, with a Republican from the statehood party elected as governor and a Democrat from the “commonwealth” party securing the post of resident commissioner.
+The traditional parties have had the majority of votes for decades — and they did this year, too, with a Republican from the statehood party elected as governor and a Democrat from the “commonwealth” party securing the post of resident commissioner.
 The legislature transferred from the control of the “commonwealth” party to the control of the statehood party.

 At the same time, 57% of voters chose statehood as their preferred political status, making this the fourth win for statehood in a row — every status vote held during this century.